foomio/kate3o-web/README.md

 As a project born out of passion and love for fashion and web programming.
 The content on this website is available under the [MIT License](LICENSE), granting you the freedom to use, share, and modify the content while complying with the terms of the MIT License.

 Thank you for visiting KATE3O.
-I hope you find this website inspiring and that it adds a touch of chic to your fashion and beauty journey.
+I hope you find this website inspiring and that it adds a touch of woah to your fashion and beauty journey.